top of page

 3 TO PARENTS HOUSE - art show products/display (but they won't go to Mexico)

-4. SHIP TO MEXICO - coordinate this day based on the house sale & PV arrival date
+4. SHIP TO MEXICO - coordinate based on the house sale & PV arrival date

 5. DAILY ITEMS FOR LIVING - keep stuff needed to live in our house until it sells

-6. KEEP FOR WORK - keep dressy work clothes that we'll need after we sell our house (sold in October) and while staying at a temporary hotel for six weeks (but will not go to Mexico)
+6. KEEP FOR WORK - keep dressy work clothes that we'll need after we sell our house (November) and while staying at a temporary hotel for six weeks (but will not go to Mexico)

 7. KEEP FOR LAST 2 WEEKS ONLY - keep warm clothes needed for the last two weeks in cold Chicago while living at my parents house

-8. KEEP FOR DRIVE - keep clothes needed for Art Show, the drive to PV and possibly clothes we might need in PV if our stuff doesn't arrive on time (but minimal number of clothes because they all have to fit in a pod on top of our car since our two big greyhounds will have the back space of our SUV)
+8. KEEP FOR DRIVE - keep clothes needed for Art Show, the drive to PV and possibly clothes we might need in PV if our stuff doesn't arrive on time (but minimal number of clothes because they all have to fit in a pod on top of our car since our two greyhounds will take up the back space of our SUV)

 9 FOR TEMPORARY HOUSING, PARENTS HOUSE, & PV DRIVE - dog beds, cooler for raw food, water & food bowls, dog snacks (and figure out where to get raw dog food on the drive)